 This course introduces the medical assisting student to pharmacology.
 It continues with methods of administration of medications.
 Mathematical computations of pharmaceutical measurements and calculations are also introduced.
 Medical assisting students discuss a variety of medications and their common usage.
 Prerequisite: None

 Communication and Human Relations

 This course gives medical assisting students an introduction to patient relations in the medical office.
 Medical law and ethics are discussed.
 Communication skills are emphasized while students learn to interact with physicians, other allied health professionals, and patients.
 Medical assisting students learn proper telephone techniques and how to schedule appointments.
 Prerequisite: None

 MA201 (60 hours)

-In addition, students study microorganisms and their relationship to illness and study the basic supplies and equipment used in microbiology.
+In addition, medical assisting students study microorganisms and their relationship to illness and study the basic supplies and equipment used in microbiology.
 The course continues with lessons in how to assist a physician with rehabilitation, diagnostic tests, and emergency medical procedures.
 Prerequisite: None

 Keyboarding with Microsoft Word

 The various parts of a computer and its operation are introduced.
 The course includes the development of keyboarding skills through the touch method, mastery of the keyboard, and the establishment of typing speed.
 Students progress from basic keyboarding technique to the basics of Microsoft Word and the fundamentals of word processing.
 Creating professional memos and business correspondence are explored.
 Included are mail processing and telecommunications.
 The Career Services department assists in the preparation of résumés.
 Prerequisite: None